travelingcircusofurbanism/website/posts/kyoto/basementkyoto/content.md

 ![](basementkyoto3.jpg)
 _Yoshitaka Yazu, an artist and the owner of the art hostel [Kumagusuku](http://kumagusuku.info/)_

 We've already written [here]() about how strict Japanese rent regulations are and how hard it is to freely customize a place you rent.
-It could easily be suffocating for people with a creative mind, who need to personalize their space based on the specific needs.
+It could easily be suffocating for people with a creative mind, who need to personalize their space based on their specific needs.

 Here, Basement Kyoto acts as a mediator between artists and homeowners, by renovating and subleasing unused properties to artists.
 The space functions as a foundation and base material for artists to work on, just like a white canvas.
 The spaces they rent are customized freely by artists themselves - again, this is quite rare in Japan.